rayhan1577/Program_synthesis_using_BUS_and_BFS/README.md

 # Output
 ---
 - output of Bottom up search will be shown on terminal
-- Output of BFS will also be shon on terminal side by side generated expression will be available at output.txt
+- Output of BFS will also be shon on terminal side by side generated expression will be available at expression_of_bfs.txt
 ---

 # Report